v2-kaj/v2-kaj/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Madalitso Muva, an undergraduate Information Technology student at Malawi University of Business and Applied Sciences (MUBAS), also has a part-time assistant lecturer position in information systems for the Department of Continuing Education.
+I am Madalitso Muva, an undergraduate Information Technology student at Malawi University of Business and Applied Sciences (MUBAS), where I also have a part-time assistant lecturer position in information systems for the Department of Continuing Education.
 Additionally, I serve as a guest assistant lecturer on the Blantyre campus of the National College of Information Technology (NACIT).

 ## Desired Field of Specialisation
 AI (implementation) using Machine and Deep learning models.